beibuwandeluori/DeeperForensicsChallengeSolution/README.md

-# DeeperForensics Challenge Submission Example
+# DeeperForensics Challenge Submission Example and Solution
 This repo provides an example Docker image for submission of DeeperForensics Challenge 2020.
 The submission is in the form of online evaluation.

 ## Important hints